mnarayan/ddplot/README.md

 - *Projection* Depth
 - *Simplicial* Depth

-Note: Mahalanobis depth does not do well for elliptical and non-elliptical distributions, projection Depth is ideal for elliptical distributions while Half-Space or Simplicial depths do well for non-elliptical distributions.
+Note: Mahalanobis depth does not do well for elliptical and non-elliptical distributions, projection depth is ideal for elliptical distributions while half-space or simplicial depths do well for non-elliptical distributions.

 ## References